 In today’s technologically advanced world, exposing those who plagiarize is easier.
-Most companies created an application and AI to automatically detect any copyright violation.
+Most companies create an application and AI to detect any copyright violation automatically.
 And this is great news for graphic designers.

-However, as a graphic designer, copyrighting your work is not enough protection.
-You also need to learn how different does a design has to be to avoid copyright.
+However, copyrighting your work is not enough protection for a graphic designer.
+You also need to learn how different a design has to be to avoid copyright.
 You should also be aware of the extent of what you are creating.